alexirpan/alexirpan.github.io/_posts/2015-09-28-grad-school.markdown

 and I'd say this is actually the top 14% of the major.
 Maybe top 20%, if you want to be safe.

-A quarter of these students will drop out of the Ph.D. program.
-That's the percentage that leave CMU, circa 2014.
+A quarter of these students will drop out of the program.
+This is the CMU drop out rate, circa 2014.

 You need incredible talent and dedication to even get into a program as good as CMU's, to make it through the application filter, and a quarter of them